sohailalam2/abu/docs/crypto/id-generators.md

 # Random ID Generators

+A random ID generator is a tool that generates unique, random identification codes.
-These functions can be used to generate a random id in various format.
+These codes can be used for a variety of purposes, such as to identify users or data records in a system.

+There are many different ways to generate random IDs, and the specific method used will depend on the requirements of the application.

 ## Random UUID v4